Service Learning & Community Action

 Ryan Catalani, Global Citizenship Coordinator

-Ryan is a junior Film Production major from Kaneohe, Hawaii.
+Ryan is a senior Film Production major from Kaneohe, Hawaii.
 Apart from his role as the Global Citizenship Coordinator, Ryan serves as the Editor-in-Chief for Emerson’s campus newspaper, the Berkeley Beacon.
 He is also the co-founder and chief technology officer at Bookzingo, a startup that works towards changing the way students buy and sell textbooks.

 Anne Marie Jubinal, Student Leadership Coordinator